 Neil (being the top chap that he is) sorted out all of the documentation for us as part of the service.

 The best thing that can be said about it was that the engine and frame numbers matched.
-It was not pretty, but was complete, I hesitate to put up the photos of what it was like.
+It was not pretty, but was complete, I hesitate to put up the photos of what it was like, but what the heck!

 If you have read any of the previous blogs, you will know that we use all of the same / usual suspects for the restorations.
 The engine bits have been cleaned by Steve Smethurst (Steve's Web Site) and Dave has rebuilt it.